 JPMorgan Chase & Co. is an American multinational investment bank and financial services holding company headquartered in New York City which is now making efforts to scale its quantum tech effort.
 Realizing quantum computing (QC) will be important for use cases in banking, the bank established a quantum engineering team, with Marco Pistoia head of quantum technology.

-Very enthusiastic about developing quantum algorithms that the bank can use in AI, optimization and cryptography, in 2020 it began a partnership with a quantum technology hub called the Chicago Quantum Exchange, a quantum technology hub, and said that its research team is “actively working in the area of post-quantum cryptography.”
+Very enthusiastic about developing quantum algorithm systems that the bank can use in AI, optimization and cryptography, in 2020 it began a partnership with a quantum technology hub called the Chicago Quantum Exchange, a quantum technology hub, and said that its research team is “actively working in the area of post-quantum cryptography.”

 HSBC will work alongside The European NEASQC (Next Applications of Quantum Computing) project to develop practical use cases in fields as diverse as drug discovery, breast cancer detection, carbon capture and energy infrastructure risk assessments.
 The four-year project, working with a budget of EUR4.7 million (USD5.5 million) and fully funded from the European Union’s Horizon 2020 research and innovation programme, harnesses the expertise of specialists in quantum computing.